Our Verdict

 Here’s a breakdown of Pipedrive’s pricing structure.

-The Advanced Plan is ideal for real estate agents who want to aim high and achieve their sales objectives with precision.
-It ensures sales reps never miss a step with the advanced email sequence and automation it offers.
+The Advanced Plan is ideal for real estate agents aiming to achieve their sales objectives with precision.
+It ensures sales reps never miss a step with its advanced email sequence and automation features.
+This plan provides sales teams with automation builders, full email sync, and meeting/call scheduling capabilities.
+Pricing starts at $37.9 per user per month, or $27.9 per user per month if billed annually.

 And while the software is reasonably priced, lower-tier plans are limited.
 If you’re not willing to pay for high-tier package, you might not enjoy the CRM as much.